 To be eligible for the American Express Business Line of Credit, you have linked a Business Payments Account, certain Bank Accounts, marketplaces where you do business, service providers and/or other accounts on your American Express Business Line of Credit Loan online account.
 To the extent you de-link any such accounts, marketplaces or service providers this may impact your available line of credit.
-To avoid any impact to your available line of credit, you should promptly notify us if (i) the details of your account with any such marketplace or other service provider change, (ii) you open a new account with any such marketplace or other service provider.
+To avoid any impact to your available line of credit, you should promptly notify us if (i) the details of your account with any such marketplace or other service provider change, (ii) you open a new account with any such marketplace or other service provider or (iii) you close your account with any such marketplace or other service